If you manage IIS websites, you’ve probably asked these questions many times:

 Again, using the issue as an opportunity to diagnose the root cause always wins over temporary recycling.

-Diagnosing high CPU incidents with LeanSentry
+How to diagnose high w3wp.exe CPU usage with LeanSentry

 You can use LeanSentry CPU diagnostics to track down the application code causing high CPU usage in production websites.
 LeanSentry automatically detects and diagnoses high CPU incidents, so you can get to the root of the issue quickly.

 You can use the CPU diagnostics reports to determine the exact code pathways that are causing elevated CPU usage, so they can be optimized.

 This one is a bit different.
 This is because memory leaks usually take place over time, due to accumulation of objects that are not properly released (e.g. cache explosion).